grafalex82/ut88/README.md

     - Command P: Relocate program

 Refer to a respective monitor disassembly ([1](doc/disassembly/ut88os_monitor.asm), [2](doc/disassembly/ut88os_monitor2.asm)) for a more detailed description of the  commands' parameters and algorithm.

+The UT-88 OS Monitor does not provide any time counting functions.
+The time interrupt shall be switched off when working with the UT-88 OS.

 As soon as Monitor is providing hardware abstraction facilities (display printing, keyboard scanning, tape input/output), it worth noting that there are 2 major inconsistencies compared to the original UT-88 MonitorF.